immersive-web/webvrrocks/article/export-blender-to-aframe/index.md

 ## Part 2: Get and Convert the 3D Model

 0. Choose a `.blend` file on Sketchfab.
-For this guide, I’m using this [Oculus Rift CV1 model] (https://sketchfab.com/models/591ff55a0f7b401cbb14fe454175b8b2).
+For this guide, I’m using this [Oculus Rift CV1 model](https://sketchfab.com/models/591ff55a0f7b401cbb14fe454175b8b2).
 Notice that the model has image textures on the inside of the eyepieces, as well as a small label on the back of the head strap.
 0. Download the `.blend` file.
 It will be a `.zip` file.
 0. Unzip/extract the blend file
 Right click on the `.zip` file and select `Extract All`.
 Save the extracted contents to a directory you can find easily.